FunPolice23/MrBot1000-2.1/README.md

 ## What It Does

 - Scans Reddit, Fiverr, Upwork, airdrop feeds, DeFi protocols, microtask platforms, and web search for earning opportunities
-- Evaluates and ranks opportunities using a local Ollama model **plus** a deterministic Opportunity Intelligence Engine (LLM scores feed it as semantic estimates only — never the sole decision-maker)
+- Evaluates and ranks opportunities using the configured Big Brain/Small Brain runtime **plus** a deterministic Opportunity Intelligence Engine (LLM scores feed it as semantic estimates only — never the sole decision-maker)
 - Executes safe, repeatable actions with full validation through a 14-step Task Execution pipeline with deterministic validators + human gates
 - Tracks opportunities through discovery → researched → applied → in_progress → submitted → paid/failed with explicit, auditable stage transitions
 - Surfaces startup warnings and runtime issues so configuration gaps are visible early